mathu-makes/Rpi0-MQTT-Controlled-StatSwitch/README.md

-    download and install Raspbian to the Rpi0 update and upgrade the pi via the command line use the command line to install libraries such as Mosquitto design a MQTT flow using Node-Red
+    download and install Raspbian to the Rpi0 update and upgrade the pi via the command line follow guides to setup pi as WiFi access-point use the command line to install libraries such as Mosquitto design a MQTT flow using Node-Red
     understand Tasmota firmware for home automation